kristianmandrup/automerge-graph/README.md

 ## Disclaimer

-Entiely untested.
-Please try it out and report bugs or help write the test suite in [jest]()
+Please try it out and report bugs or help improve the test suite, written for use with [jest](https://facebook.github.io/jest/)

 ## Graphlib specification